 ⚡Quick answer -

-“Audience size exceeding remaining quota, some messages may not be delivered.”
+“Audience size exceeding remaining quota, some messages may not be delivered.” - Only the first quota-compliant batch is delivered.

 Read this whenever you’re planning a WhatsApp broadcast that might reach more users than your current tier allows, so you can adjust the audience in advance and avoid quota errors.